TimMilesCox/RTA1/README.md

 _________________________________________________________________________
-This is the freeware code tree
+This is the freeware code tree.
 RTA1 downloads and documentation are at http://timmilescox.github.io/RTA/
 _________________________________________________________________________